Beckster6211/CallbackCats-EngageMate-FrontEnd/README.md

 If had a question to ask open the raise a hand feature (either through the nav bar or by clicking on the hand icon).
 Click the icon of a closed hand this will send a notification to the speaker that a hand has been raised with the name attached to it.
 <br>
 An added feature is that could also use the input field to put a topic.
-Not the whole question but just a few words showing the general idea of what want to ask.
+Not the whole question but just a few words showing the general idea of what want to ask, the raise hand then shows that have a question and also topic.
 The raised hand can be put back down by clicking the hand icon again which has now changed to an open hand (or the speaker could reset the hand from their view).
 <br>
 <br>
 <img src = "./thumb-o-meter/public/images/readMe/ptnh.PNG" width = "49%" height = "400px"/> <span></span> <img src = "./thumb-o-meter/public/images/readMe/ptrh.PNG" width = "49%" height = "400px"/>